MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/tutorials/test-a-javascript-client-side-web-application.md

 ---
 title: Test a JavaScript client-side web application
-description: Sample scenario of testing a JavaScript client-side web application
+description: In this tutorial, you will learn how to use Dev Proxy with a sample JavaScript client-side web application that calls Microsoft Graph.
 author: garrytrinder
 ms.author: garrytrinder
-ms.date: 11/03/2023
+ms.date: 12/07/2023
 ms.topic: conceptual
 ms.service: microsoft-cloud-for-developers